ibm-watson-data-lab/fieldwork/README.md

   ```

 ## Privacy notice
-The 'Field Work' sample web application includes code to track deployments to Bluemix and other Cloud Foundry platforms.
+The **Field Work** sample web application includes code to track deployments to Bluemix and other Cloud Foundry platforms.
 The following information is sent to a [Deployment Tracker](https://github.com/cloudant-labs/deployment-tracker) service on each deployment:

 * Application Name (application_name)
 * Space ID (space_id)